First Tank Guide Tank Logo

 In addition to the maintenance required for the filter media, you also have to periodically clean the lift tubes and the pump on your power filter.
 This can be done easily with aquarium tube cleaning kits sold at pet stores.

-What Should I Be Aware Of?
+What Should I Be Aware Of with a Power Filter?

 Power filters can be inefficient.
 One reason is that they normally have their intake directly below the spill-way, therefore a significant portion of the water being drawn into the filter for cleaning is the water that has just been returned to the tank from the filter after cleaning.
 Power filters also lose water, not by spilling it or leaking (though either can occur with any filter that involves the water leaving the tank...), but because when the water is returned to the tank, the surface area is greatly increased, allowing a large amount of evaporation.
 Also, these filters require that a large area cut out of the top so that the filter can be mounted on the tank, this increases air exposure and encourages evaporation.
-The increase in surface area will also improve dissolved gas levels, keeping the oxygen available to your fish closer to the amount available in the air.
+On the positive side, the increase in surface area will also improve dissolved gas levels, keeping the oxygen available to your fish closer to the amount available in the air.
 This opening in the aquarium top also provides an escape route for jumping fish or for any amphibians or crustaceans you have in the tank.

 More Comments